mbaechler/james-project/README.txt

 ====================================

 * Requirements
-You should have the zip resulting of the build in the ./dockerfiles/run/spring/destination folder.
+Build artifacts should be in ./dockerfiles/run/spring/destination folder.

 * Howto ?